 This update has been prepared to amend references from GMSF to Places for Everyone (PfE), reflect the revised timeline for PfE and the review of Oldham's Local Plan.

-This update ('Issue 12') is effective from 3 August 2021 upon adoption at Cabinet.
+This update ('Issue 12') is effective from 3 August 2021.

 Recommendations